mkbrdigital/alterEgo/README.md

-## gamePlayed
+## alterEgo

 What kind of gamer are you?
-Are you a savage sharpshooter or a ponderous adventurer?
-Track you game stats and progress across all platforms.
+Track your game stats and progress across (probably not) all platforms.